pellepelster/pelle.io/site/content/posts/ca-secured-ssh-connections.md

 ### Vault Authentication

 In our example we used a static root token everywhere.
 This is of course not how vault is intended to be used.
 In a real scenario any user taking advantage of vault, like in our example signing user keys in order to log in, would need to authenticate to vault first to obtain a token that could be used for the signing process.
-Due to vaults large set of [authentication backends](https://www.vaultproject.io/docs/auth/) this enables a lot of interesting usecases, like for example enforcing a user login with two-factor authentication before being able to log in via SSH.
+Due to vaults large set of [authentication backends](https://www.vaultproject.io/docs/auth/) this enables a lot of interesting use cases, like for example enforcing a user login with two-factor authentication before being able to log in via SSH.

 ### Signed certificate lifetimes

 Another interesting feature is, that the lifetime of the signed user certificates can be limited, by adding a TTL to the roles configuration

 {{< highlight go "" >}}
 [..]